Work-Life Balance &

 - Campus Recreation – Campus Rec provides recreation and wellness opportunities to the university community.
 University staff and their partners/spouses are eligible to purchase memberships at specified rates.

-- Faculty/Staff Assistance Program (FSAP) – The staff of the FSAP is dedicated to providing quality, confidential assistance to employees and their families who may be experiencing difficulties that impact their lives.
+- Faculty/Staff Assistance Services (FSAS) – The staff of the FSAS is dedicated to providing quality, confidential assistance to employees and their families who may be experiencing difficulties that impact their lives.
 This includes assessments, short-term counseling, crisis services and referrals to appropriate resources.
-The FSAP offers this benefit free of charge to all faculty, staff, retirees and family members or significant others living in their household.
+The FSAS offers this benefit free of charge to all faculty, staff, retirees and family members or significant others living in their household.

-- Wellness Center – The UI Wellness Center endeavors to empower the Illinois community to incorporate healthful practices into their lives, and to help create a culture of wellness that supports healthy living, personal growth, and enhanced quality of life.
+- Wellbeing Services – Campus Wellbeing Services endeavors to empower the Illinois community to incorporate healthful practices into their lives, and to help create a culture of wellness that supports healthy living, personal growth, and enhanced quality of life.
 Its goal is to help students, faculty, and staff attain successful and fulfilling studies, work and life.

 *Primarily for tenure-system faculty